NickDJM/accessible-menu/docs/classes/disclosureMenu.md

 - Adds all `keydown` listeners listed in [BaseMenu](baseMenu.md#handleKeydown).
 - Adds a `keydown` listener to the menu/all submenus.
+  - Blocks propagation on the following keys: "Space", "Enter", and "Escape".
-  - Blocks propagation on the following keys: "ArrowUp", "ArrowRight", "ArrowDown", "ArrowLeft", "Home", "End", "Space", "Enter", and "Escape".
+  - _If_ `optionalKeySupport` is `true`, blocks propagation on the following keys: "ArrowUp", "ArrowRight", "ArrowDown", "ArrowLeft", "Home", and "End".

 ### handleKeyup